CrispCode/modux/README.md

 ## Getting started

-You can check the manual files for a quick introduction into modux.
-You can get started [here](https://github.com/CrispCode/modux/blob/master/manual/getting-started.md).
+You can should checkout the [Documentation](https://crispcode.github.io/modux/) before getting started with MODUX.

 ## Polyfill